zhousarah/azure-compute-docs/articles/virtual-machines/windows-in-place-upgrade.md

 - Disable antivirus and anti-spyware software and firewalls.
 These types of software can conflict with the upgrade process.
 Re-enable antivirus and anti-spyware software and firewalls after the upgrade is completed.

+> [!NOTE]
+> When performing an in-place upgrade on Azure Windows VMs, the VM properties on the Azure portal aren't updated; the changes are only reflected within the OS.
+This means that the source image information in the VM properties, including the publisher, offer, and plan, remains unchanged.
+The image used to deploy the VM remains the same, and only the OS is upgraded.

 ## Upgrade VM to volume license (KMS server activation)